Shwensc/Shwensc/README.md

 # 💫 About Me:
-I just like to solve problems.
+I like to solve problems.
 Programming is just a medium.

 # 💻 Tech Stack: